Symmetries Beget Symmetries: Ghostly Higher-Form Symmetries and the Descent Equation: Centre symmetry of Yang--Mills theory and its descendants

 where \((-1)^\sigma\in\{\pm1\}\) is the parity of the permutation \(\sigma\colon\{0,\dotsc,p\}\to\{0,\dotsc,p\}\).
 Let us call the collection of \(\Gamma\)-valued \(p\)-cochains \(\vOmega{}^p(U;\Gamma)\), mimicking the notation for differential forms.

 If \(\Gamma\) is Abelian, one can define the differential

 where the circumflex \(\hat i_j\) means that the \(j\)th index \(i_j\) is to be omitted.
 One then shows that \(\mathrm d^2=0\), and the corresponding cohomology defines Čech cohomology.
-Furthermore, if \(\Gamma\) in fact forms a ring rather than just an additive Abelian group, then there exists a wedge product of Čech cocycles that descends to the cup product of Čech cohomology classes.
-Thus \(\vOmega{}^\bullet(U;\Gamma)\) serves as a discrete analogue of \(\Gamma\)-valued differential forms,\footnote{Note, however, that unlike the wedge product of ordinary differential forms (which is graded-commutative before passing to cohomology), the cup product of Čech cocycles are not in general graded-commutative before passing to cohomology.
-(The cup product on Čech cohomology classes is, of course, graded-commutative.)} and we will speak of \(\Gamma\)-valued differental forms as synonyms of \(\Gamma\)-valued cocycles whenever convenient.
+Furthermore, if \(\Gamma\) in fact forms a ring rather than just an additive Abelian group, then there exists a wedge product of Čech cochains that descends to the cup product of Čech cohomology classes.
+Thus \(\vOmega{}^\bullet(U;\Gamma)\) serves as a discrete analogue of \(\Gamma\)-valued differential forms, and we will speak of \(\Gamma\)-valued differental forms as synonyms of \(\Gamma\)-valued cochains whenever convenient.

 If \(\Gamma\) is non-Abelian, the spaces \(\vOmega{}^p(U;\Gamma)\) are still well defined, but the definition of \(\mathrm d\colon\vOmega{}^p(U;\Gamma)\to\vOmega{}^{p+1}(U;\Gamma)\) is ambiguous when \(p\ge0\) due to ordering issues.
 For \(\vOmega{}^0(U;\Gamma)\to\vOmega{}^1(U;\Gamma)\) and \(\vOmega{}^1(U;\Gamma)\to\vOmega{}^2(U;\Gamma)\), however, we may pick the following canonical orderings\footnote{The data for $2$-cocycles and beyond requires higher structures \cite{wedhorn}.
 For instance the $2$-cocycle data constitutes a $2$-group.}: